WPIRoboticsEngineering/RobotInterfaceBoard/README.md

 13 (pull up)
 15 (pull up)
 ```
-## Input Only pins
+## Input Only pins (No Pullups availible)

 34-39 are input only.
 They have no output modes at all.
 Analog input and digital input are availible.
+Note that there are no input pullups on these pins.

 ```
 35